cortex-lab/phy/design/selection-order-color-refactor.md

 # Selection ordering and color-state refactor

-Status: implementation specification
+Status: implemented on the unreleased phy 2.2 branch; final coverage audit pending

 ## 1. Motivation

-Cluster selection currently has three partially independent representations:
+Before this refactor, cluster selection had three partially independent representations:

 - role membership and `presentation_order` in `CurationSelectionState`;
 - a mutable `_selection_color_order` in `Supervisor`; and